-According to the Australian Institute of Health and Welfare, a substantial portion of the population will experience a mental health issue – nearly 44% between the ages of 16-85.
+According to the Australian Institute of Health and Welfare, a substantial portion of the population will experience a mental health issue – 1 in 5 in the past 12 months.
 Considering these numbers, it’s likely that mental illness will affect you or a loved one at some point in your life.

 Although supporting a family member or friend with mental illness can leave you feeling helpless, research suggests that social connections are integral to mental health – and there are many things you can do to help your loved one in their time of need.